 • Be able to express feelings and emotions in speech or statements.

-• Be able to critically evaluate ideas and beliefs of others and to draw logical conclusions.
+• Be able to critically evaluate the ideas and beliefs of others and to draw logical conclusions.

 • Enable the use of correct words, spellings, stress, rhyme, fluency, pause and appropriate phonetic transcription.